whatsyourask/basics-of-pwn/content/buffer-overflow/buffer-overflow.md

 p.interactive()
 ```

 One difference here is the offset between the buffer and the value to overwrite.
-This offset often can be different from local exploit.
+This offset often can be different from the local exploit.